icefoxen/WorldDat/README.md

 Possibly useful crates for bignums: `num`, `ramp`, `rug`,

+From the conversation here: https://www.reddit.com/r/rust/comments/9oa2n9/whats_everyone_working_on_this_week/e7tjq2a/

+ * Bittorrent's DHT has pathological behavior in some cases, find out more.
+ * Maidsafe and cjdns are worth investigating more.

 ## Sketch of DHT operation

 Based almost entirely on Bittorrent, since it works well and has good documentation.